A Nourishing Body Lotion for Scorpio’s New Moon

 Oleoresins like Copaiba make great additions to body lotions and other skin care products

-When creating a topical blend, like this body lotion, choose Copaiba oleoresin over the distilled essential oil.
+When creating a topical blend, like this body lotion, choose Copaiba oleoresin, which is tapped directly from the tree, over the distilled essential oil.
 The oleoresin is soothing and cooling to the skin.
 Topical application can reduce skin inflammation and discomfort.

 Douglas Fir (Pseudotsuga menziensii)